 What else can help?

 Keeping active!
-Muscle protein synthesis is stimulated by exercise, and recent research highlights that consuming sufficient protein and participating in regular low intensity exercise may be a potential strategy for slowing the sarcopenic process12.
-In addition, physical activity can help regulate appetite in older adults13 so including daily activity can work well on conjunction with advised dietary advice.
+Muscle protein synthesis is stimulated by exercise, and recent research highlights that consuming sufficient protein and participating in regular low intensity exercise may be a potential strategy for slowing the sarcopenic process.12 In addition, physical activity can help regulate appetite in older adults13 so including daily activity can work well on conjunction with advised dietary advice.